Runnable/octobear/README.md

 octobear.parse({
   dockerComposeFileString: String, // String for `docker-compose.yml`
+  dockerComposeFilePath: String, // Path to the Compose file
   repositoryName: String, // Name or repository.
 Used for naming the instances (Doesn't have to  correlate 1-to-1)
   ownerUsername: String, // User's github username.
 Used for pre-instance creation hostname generation
   userContentDomain: String // Runnable API user content domain.
 Used for pre-instance creation hostname generation